Pride and Prejudice (1995 TV series): Episode 1

-Episode two
+Episode 2

-Mr William Collins, a sycophantic and somewhat dimwitted clergyman, visits his cousins, the Bennets.
-As Mr and Mrs Bennett do not have a son, he will be the entailed heir of their home and estate, Longbourn.
-He intends to marry a Bennet daughter as an act of benign goodwill, to reassure Mrs Bennet that she and her unwed daughters would not be rendered homeless once Mr Collins inherits the estate.
-He therefore invites himself for a two-week visit to get to know the Bennets better and select a daughter to marry.
-However, the Bennet girls judge Mr Collins to be a rather ridiculous man, an "oddity" with many peculiarities of speech and deportment.
+Mr. William Collins, a sycophantic and somewhat dimwitted clergyman, visits his cousins, the Bennets.
+As Mr. and Mrs. Bennet do not have a son, he is currently the entailed heir of their estate, Longbourn.
+He intends to marry a Bennet daughter as an act of benign goodwill, to reassure Mrs. Bennet that she and her unwed daughters would not be rendered homeless once Mr. Collins inherits the estate.
+He therefore invites himself for a week long visit to get to know the family better and select a daughter to marry.
+However, the Bennet girls judge Mr. Collins to be a rather ridiculous man, an "oddity" with many peculiarities of speech and deportment.
 They nevertheless treat him civilly and take him to balls and social events in Meryton.
-One day, while on a walk around Meryton village, they meet members of a newly arrived militia regiment, including Mr George Wickham.
+One day, while on a walk around Meryton, they meet members of a newly arrived militia regiment, including Mr. George Wickham.
 At a social event, Wickham befriends Elizabeth and says that his father was the steward for Darcy's late father, and that he originally planned to join the clergy.
-However, Darcy denied Wickham the "living" (a curacy) that Mr Darcy's father had promised him.
+However, Darcy denied Wickham the church "living" that Darcy's father had promised him.
 At a ball at Netherfield, Darcy asks Elizabeth to dance, which she grudgingly but politely accepts.
-Mrs Bennet tells Mr Collins that she expects Jane to soon be engaged, so he instead proposes to Elizabeth.
-She firmly rejects him.
-While Mrs Bennet reacts angrily to Elizabeth's decision, her close friend, Charlotte Lucas, invites Mr Collins to visit at Lucas Lodge.
+Mrs. Bennet tells Mr. Collins that she expects Jane to soon be engaged, so he instead proposes to Elizabeth.
+She firmly rejects him and is supported in this by Mr. Bennet.
+While Mrs. Bennet reacts angrily to this, Elizabeth's close friend Charlotte Lucas invites Mr. Collins to visit her family at Lucas Lodge.

-Episode three
+Episode 3

-Elizabeth is stunned and appalled to learn that Charlotte Lucas has accepted Mr Collins' marriage proposal.
-When the Netherfield party departs for London in autumn, Jane stays with her middle-class London relatives, the Gardiners, but she soon notices that the Bingleys ignore her.
-After befriending Mr Wickham, Elizabeth departs for the Collins' home in Kent in the spring to visit Charlotte.
-They live near Rosings, the estate of the formidable Lady Catherine de Bourgh, Darcy's aunt.
-Elizabeth meets Darcy several times.
-Elizabeth learns of Darcy's direct responsibility for Jane and Bingley's separation.
-Soon after, Darcy unexpectedly tells her that he admires her and loves her, so much that in spite of her inferior social standing, he proposes marriage.
-Elizabeth flatly rejects him, noting his arrogant, disagreeable, and proud character, and for his part in her sister's failed romance and Mr Wickham's misfortune.
+Elizabeth is stunned and appalled to learn that Charlotte Lucas has accepted Mr. Collins's marriage proposal.
+When the Netherfield party departs for London in the autumn, Jane goes to stay with her middle-class London relations, the Gardiners, but she soon notices that the Bingleys ignore her.
+Elizabeth departs for the Collins' home in Kent in the spring to visit Charlotte.
+They live near Rosings, the estate of the formidable Lady Catherine de Bourgh, who is Darcy's aunt.
+Elizabeth meets Darcy several times there.
+Elizabeth learns of Darcy's direct responsibility for Bingley being separated from Jane's company.
+Soon after, Darcy unexpectedly tells her that he admires her and loves her, so much so that in spite of her inferior social standing, he proposes marriage.
+Elizabeth flatly rejects him, noting his arrogant, disagreeable, and proud character, and for his part in her sister's failed romance and Mr. Wickham's misfortune.